Snuby/cocos2d-javascript/README.md

 ---------------------------------------

-If you have [Node.js][nodejs] and [npm][npm] installed you can install Cocos2D JavaScript as a package.
+If you have [Node.js][nodejs] and [npm][npm] installed you can install Cocos2D JavaScript as a global package.

+For the latest stable release:

-    npm install cocos2d
+    npm install -g cocos2d

+For the latest unstable:

+    npm install -g cocos2d@unstable

-Linux or Mac OS X using ZIP archive
+Linux or Mac OS X using Zip archive
 -----------------------------------

-If you don't have, or don't want to use npm, you can install by downloading the latest ZIP.
+If you don't have, or don't want to use npm, you can install by downloading the latest Zip.

 <http://cocos2d-javascript.org/downloads>